-By the time you get to the end of this handy dandy guide, you’ll feel more than equipped to gather all of your key China packing essentials before heading out.
+But we’ve got you covered.
+By the time you get to the end of this handy guide, you’ll feel more than equipped to gather all of your key China packing essentials before heading out.
 And then, after all that business is handled, comes the fun part – getting to China and starting your epic adventure!

 So, let’s get right to it!

 The Ultimate China Packing List

 Packing for China can be daunting.
 But we’re here to help.
 In this guide we will run through exactly what you need to bring to China including the right bag, clothes and some handy gadgets.